 The number of tools made for finding hot selling products and predicting shopping trends is quite staggering, and many of them can be used free of charge (or like in most cases, using the freemium method by limiting features for free users).
 We covered a few of those in our Free dropshipping tools segment.
-There are many great methods for finding and listing new products, but here’s one you should definitely avoid:

 Along with finding what items to sell, this task also includes composing titles, enriching the descriptions and specifications, editing images and of course, posting them in your store.
 Bulk listing your items can save you plenty of time.
 You should work on perfecting your method until it proves itself successful before outsourcing it to virtual assistants for scaling purposes.